apify/apify-docs/sources/academy/webscraping/scraping_basics_python/05_parsing_html.md

 </div>
 ```

-At first sight, counting `product-item` occurances wouldn't match only products.
-Let's try looking for `<div class="product-item`, a substring which represents the enitre beginning of each product tag.
-Because the substring contains a double quote character, we need to use single quotes as string boundaries.
+At first sight, counting `product-item` occurances wouldn't match only products, but also `product-item__image-wrapper`.
+Hmm.

+We could try looking for `<div class="product-item`, a substring which represents the enitre beginning of each product tag, but that would also count `<div class="product-item__info`!
+We'll need to add a space after the class name to avoid matching those.
 Replace your program with the following code:

 ```python
 import httpx